mbernardes19/100-days-of-code/log.md

 **Thoughts:** I'm so relieved that I've finally done that and made the actual game setup.
 It took more time than I expected.
 But well, it's done.
 Now let's move on!

 **Link to work:** https://github.com/mbernardes19/parabot

+### Day 12: November 12th, 2018

+**Today's Progress:** Started learning about testing, Jest and Scrum and Agile to get ready for my next project.

+**Thoughts:** I'm gonna make such a huge step soon, and this requires me to learn much more about development.

+**Link to work:**